anju0001/pikvm-hat/README.md

  - 2x 4k7 resistor (R5+R6)

 That is all.
 Be aware, the 2x9 pin header has to be soldered in from **the bottom**, this has to be a Raspberry hat after all :) Also check for short circuits, expecially if you use heat sinks on the Raspberry!
 The hat might touch the heat sinks if they are too high.

+## Connecting

+The 1x2 pin headers are for connecting the PCB to the ATX headers of your mainboard.

+    PWR -> Power button
+    RST -> Reset button
+    PLD -> Power LED
+    IDL -> IDE/HDD LED

+Be careful to not mix up the positive/negative terminals, so + on the PCB has to be connected to + on the mainboard.

 ## Problems